COMPSCI705-SOFTENG702-Group-2/LinkupGameWithNotifications/README.md

 To set up a development environment, please check the following software and environment have been installed.
 Refer to the [**Installing**](#Installing) section to set up a new environment.

     Git, Google Chrome, Python3, Jupyter, numpy, pandas, matplotlib

+**IMPORTANT:** Since the experiment is highly depending on the eye-tracking techniques, therefore a computer with a valid camera for video chat is **required**.
+Usually a laptop is fine.

 ## Installing